sohailhaider/sohailhaider/README.md

 - 👯 I’m looking to collaborate on open-source project.
 Already had some interests in CNTK, NDNsim and related projects, some side project repos like Apriori.
 Plus would be highly interested in implementing any algos/paper in nodejs environment.
 - 📫 How to reach me: <a href="mailto:sohailhaider@icloud">sohailhaider@icloud.com</a>
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Full time DOTA & cricket lover.
+- ⚡ Fun fact: Full time DOTA/WoW & cricket lover.

 ### My Github Stats:
 <p align="left">